aealni/8-bit-verilog-cpu/README.md

 This project implements a simple 8-bit CPU in Verilog with a compact instruction set architecture (ISA), 4 general-purpose registers, a central 8-bit RAM, and an ALU supporting three operations.
 The design primarily uses multiplexer logic within the top-level module to send values.

 The CPU fetches instructions from RAM, decodes them, performs ALU or memory operations, and updates its program counter (PC) accordingly.
-Instructions are executed over multiple clock cycles.
+Instructions are executed over multiple clock cycles, with each state in the control FSM taking one clock cycle.

 ---